andrewthomasjones/RWMHSeg/README.md

 # RWMHSeg - Robust White Matter Hyperintensity Segmentaion
-An implementation of a new method of using the pipeline of the W2MHS white matter hyperintensity segmentation method as reproduced using ITK.
+An implementation of a new robust method for White Matter Hyperintensity Segmentaion, using the pipeline of the W2MHS white matter hyperintensity segmentation method, as reproduced using ITK in the W2MHS-ITK project.

 Install/compile instructions for Ubuntu: